mfkimbell/high-level-system-design-exercise-notes/README.md

 * Push CDN: Origin server updates and is responsible for pushing that content to edge nodes

 #### Caching
+#### Read strategies
 * Read through: On a cache miss, the cache **automatically** fetches the data from the origin server, stores it, and serves it to the application.
-* Lazy-Loading: On a cache miss, the cache ** conditionally based on the application's stipultation** fetches the data from the origin server, stores it, and serves it to the application.
+* Lazy-Loading (cache aside): On a cache miss, the APPLICATION ** conditionally based on the application's stipultation** fetches the data from the origin server, stores it, and serves it to the application.
 ![image](https://github.com/user-attachments/assets/18223096-3947-4fcd-bc2f-1bff0a4ad4f5)
+#### Write strategies
 * Write through: Data is written to both the cache and the origin server simultaneously.
 * Write around: Data is written directly to the origin server, bypassing the cache.
 The cache only gets updated when a subsequent read request causes a cache miss.
 * Write back/behind: Data is written to the cache first and later asynchronously written to the origin server.